coccoinomane/crabada.py/README.md

 The bot requires Python 3.9; I have personally tested it on:

 - **Mac Os 11 (Big Sur)** > Install python3 and pip3 with [Homebrew](https://brew.sh/) > `brew install python3`
-- **Debian GNU/Linux 11 (bullseye)** > Install python3 and pip with apt-get > `apt-get install python3 pip git`
+- **Debian GNU/Linux 11 (bullseye)** > Install python3 and pip with apt-get > `apt-get install python3 pip git` ([more details here](https://github.com/coccoinomane/crabada.py/issues/28#issuecomment-1082615253))

 Users told me that they managed to run the bot on Ubuntu, too.
+Attempts have been made to run the bot on a Raspberry PI, too, but [without success](https://github.com/coccoinomane/crabada.py/issues/28#issuecomment-1082613093).

 # Telegram Notifications